 What type of content to put on category pages

 One word: Useful.
 What you want to do here is answer common questions and instruct the visitor on what to do next.
 Explain the difference between major brands, or call out the most popular models.
 Do not simply write filler copy for search engines.
 Above all, do not just write a generic description that goes on all category pages, even if you dynamically change the category name.
 Here are a few examples of the difference between useful content and "SEO copy" on category pages:

 Bad: Generic copy with dynamic insertion of the category name.

 This is our [CATEGORY_NAME] category, where you can find [CATEGORY_TAGS] and other great [CATEGORY_NAME] products.

 Which would look something like this:

-Acme Electronics carries an enormous variety of car stereos, ranging from entry-level options under $100 (e.g. Axxera, Clarion, Lightening Audio) to top-of-the-line models from JVC, Kenwood and Pioneer featuring GPS navigation, touch screens, Bluetooth, satellite radio, Pandora and more.
-With so many options choosing a car stereo can be a daunting task.
-That's why we've put together the car stereo buying guide below to help you choose the right price, features and installation kit for your needs..
+Acme Electronics carries an enormous variety of car stereos, ranging from entry-level options under $100 (e.g. Axxera, Clarion, Lightening Audio) to top-of-the-line models from JVC, Kenwood, and Pioneer featuring GPS navigation, touch screens, bluetooth, satellite radio, Pandora, and more.
+With so many options, choosing a car stereo can be a daunting task.
+That's why we've put together a car stereo buying guide to help you choose the right price, features, and installation kit for your needs.